VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/embedded.md

 <--->

 Sometimes the lines for what's a microcontroller or embedded system can get blurry.
 This is especially the case when using a development board on a finished product or when a full computer that runs a desktop OS is involved.
 For example, the Raspberry Pi, pictured here, is an embeded system; *however*, it has a full blow ARM System On a Chip (SoC) that can run Linux and be used as a full desktop computer.

+{{< /columns >}}

 More confusing still, the Pi itself has multiple embedded systems *in* the embedded system- for example the dedicated chip on the Pi3b+ that provides the Ethernet connectivity could be considered part of its own embedded system.
 Yet, the Pi has General Purpose Input Output (GPIO) pins like most microcontrollers.

-{{< /columns >}}

 All of this is to say, don't worry about it too much.
 As you work with it more, you'll learn the differences.
 This is all just jargon anyway, and sometimes not everything fits cleanly under a single label.
 Instead, you should focus on what matters: Knowing what parts to use, what features they offer, and how to program them to do what you want.

+---

+For the rest of this page, I'm going to be talking about embedded systems that *don't* have processors beefy enough to run Linux - those are usually called "Single Board Computers" or SBC's anyway, just because they're really in an entirelly different weight class and price bracket.
+If you know how to work on the classic μC embedded systems as I'll dicuss going forward *and* you know how to do general desktop development, making software for a Single Board Computer, such as the Pi, is really just a blend of the two and should come pretty naturally.

 ## Playing around - Hello World and blink